-Bids shall be sealed and shall be opened by the Superintendent in the presence of at least one (1) witness.
+Bids shall be sealed and shall be opened in the presence of at least one (1) witness.
 All orders or contracts should be awarded to the lowest responsible bidder; however, consideration can be given to:

-- A. the quality of the item(s) to be supplied;

-- B. its conformity with specifications;

-- c. suitability to the requirements of the school;

-- D. delivery terms;
+- A. the quality of the item(s) to be supplied; - B. its conformity with specifications; - C. suitability to the requirements of the school; - D. delivery terms;

-- E. past performance of vendor.
+E. past performance of vendor.

-In addition to the factors above, the Board may consider and provide a preference to bidders which use a Michigan-based business as the primary contractor.
+In addition to the factors above, the Board may consider and provide a preference to bidders which use one (1) or more Michigan-based business as subcontractors.